potahtml/namespace-jsx-project/readme.md

 notices, links to MDN, and more.

 It's an ambitious, complex, and tedious task(—likely the reason why such a comprehensive data file doesn't exist yet).
-I also refuse to rely on AI or blindly automate this process without carefully verifying the accuracy of the generated data.

 You can see the current table at https://github.com/potahtml/namespace-jsx-project/blob/master/jsx/readme.md